i-MSCP/roundcube/README.md

 # i-MSCP Roundcube Package

-Repository which provides the i-MSCP Roundcube package ( composer ).
+Repository which provides the i-MSCP Roundcube composer package.
 This package is automatically fetched and installed by the i-MSCP installer when needed.

-Upstream release: 1.1.1
+Upstream release: 1.1.5